dipanshuraz/neynar-tiktok/README.md

-# 🎬 Farcaster Video Feed
+# 🎬 Farcaster Video Feed - Tik tok

 A high-performance, TikTok-style vertical video feed for [Farcaster](https://www.farcaster.xyz/) content, powered by [Neynar API](https://neynar.com/).
 Built with Next.js 14, React 18, and optimized for 60 FPS scrolling on both mobile and desktop.